Riots break out in Srinagar jail

 India

-Srinagar, Apr 05: Riots broke out Thursday evening inside a high security central jail here after rumours started floating that some inmates were being shifted out of the Kashmir valley, officials said.
+Srinagar, Apr 05: Riots broke out on Thursday evening inside the high security central jail here after rumours started floating that some inmates were being shifted out of the Kashmir valley, officials said.

 The inmates burnt a temporary shelter and tried to come to the outer cordon of the jail located in the downtown area of the city, they said.